zerolawtech/SFT-Protocol/docs/custodian.rst

 Custodian
 #########

 Custodian contracts allow approved entities to hold tokens on behalf of multiple investors.
 Common examples of custodians include broker/dealers and secondary markets.
-The contract in it's current form can be considered a base contract, depending on the needs of the owner it may be expanded upon in a variety of ways.

 Custodian contracts include the standard SFT protocol :ref:`multisig` and :ref:`modules` functionality.
 See the respective documents for detailed information on these components.